mframpton/seqfam/docs/tutorial_and_api.rst

 KING is often already part of NGS analysis pipelines, so incorporating *relatedness.py* is straightforward.
 Peddy :cite:`Pedersen2017` is an alternative which does not require KING.

-As input, the *relatedness.py* module requires pedigree information and a file containing kinship coefficients outputted by KING.
+As input, the *relatedness.py* module requires a pedigree information file and a kinship coefficients file from KING, either containing within or between-family sample pairs.
-For each sample pair, the module will map the pedigree information and kinship coefficient to an expected and observed degree of relationship respectively.
-The mapping from kinship coefficient to relationship is as specified in KING documentation: > 0.354 for duplicate samples/monozygotic twins, 0.177–0.354 for 1st degree relatives, 0.0884–0.177 for 2nd degree relatives, 0.0442–0.0884 for 3rd degree relatives, and < 0.0442 for unrelated.
-The user can change this mapping if they wish.

-The input files for *4_example_relatedness.py* are cohort.tsv (as used in gene dropping), and data/relatedness/king.kinship.ibs which was outputted by KING and contains kinship coefficients for within-family sample pairs.
+The example script *4_example_relatedness.py* uses data/cohort.tsv for the former and data/relatedness/king.kinship.ibs (within-family sample pairs) for the latter.
-The example script first creates a Relatedness object which stores the paths to these files, then calls the object’s find_duplicates and get_exp_obs_df methods.
+It creates a Relatedness object with these paths, and then calls the object's find_duplicates and get_exp_obs_df methods.
-The former returns any within-family sample duplicates, and the latter returns a Pandas DataFrame containing the expected and observed degree of relationship for each within-family sample pair.
-Finally, the script prints the sample pairs which have a different expected and observed degree of relationship.

 .. code-block:: python

-   import os
    from seqfam.relatedness import Relatedness import pandas as pd

-   #Create the relatedness object.
-   data_dir = os.path.abspath(os.path.join(os.path.dirname(os.path.abspath(__file__)),"..","data"))
-   wf_file = os.path.join(data_dir,"relatedness",".".join(["king","kinship","ibs"]))
-   cohort_tsv = os.path.join(data_dir,"cohort.tsv")
+   ...
    relatedness = Relatedness(wf_file=wf_file,cohort_tsv=cohort_tsv,bf_file=None)

    #Within-family duplicates.